The week in Ukraine: When Prigozhin turned Wagner's tanks on Russia (June 26)

 What happened

 Yevgeny Prigozhin led his Wagner Group mercenaries in a short-lived mutiny in Russia.
 Prigozhin called for the ouster of Defense Minister Sergei Shoigu, accusing him of trying to destroy Wagner and of ordering a deadly missile strike against the group in Ukraine, where the mercenaries are fighting on Russia's behalf.
 Wagner forces took control of a southern Russian city and went on to march toward Moscow.
-But Prigozhin called off the rebellion after an apparent trade for amnesty and exile in Belarus.
+But Prigozhin called off the rebellion when the Kremlin said he would receive amnesty and relocate to Belarus.

 Ukraine said it was making slow progress in its counteroffensive this month, so far taking nine villages back from Russian forces.
 Russia says it has been foiling Ukraine's attacks.
 British military officials estimate both sides are suffering high casualties.